sl4m/skim.cc/_posts/2010-07-13-ui-mockups-nosql-code-retreat.markdown

 The code retreats are about minimizing the gap between what you wish you could code and what you actually can code within a given time.
 The gap is how much you suck.

-At the end of the session, we threw away our code in habitual effort to detach ourselves from the code.
+At the end of the session, we threw away our code in a habitual effort to detach ourselves from the code.
 I'm going to try these code retreat sessions for the [Game of Life challenge](http://rubylearning.com/blog/2010/06/28/rpcfn-the-game-of-life-11/) and see where it leads me.